u-root/u-root/integration/README.md

 our given kernel and initramfs, and runs the uinit or commands that we want to test.

-The test architecture, kernel and QEMU binary are set using environment variables.

 Testing mainly relies on 2 packages: [pkg/vmtest](/pkg/vmtest) and [pkg/qemu](/pkg/qemu).